numlinalg/RLinearAlgebra.jl/docs/src/tutorials/consistent_system/consistent_system_configure.md

 println(" - Norm of the error between the solution and x_true: ", error_norm)
 ```

-As you can see, by composing different modules, we configured a randomized
+As you can see, by composing different kernels, we configured a randomized
 solver that found a solution vector very close to the true solution.